machbase/machbase/content/en/neo/tutorials/noise-filters.md

 ## Kalman Filter

-The model() function takes input values representing mathematical system variables.
-Determining optimal values lies beyond the scope of this document.
+The `model()` argument of the `MAP_KALMAN()` function takes input values representing mathematical system variables.
+Explaining how to determine optimal system values lies beyond the scope of this document.
 However, in practice, you can easily apply a simple Kalman filter model in TQL and iteratively find empirically optimal parameters.

 The example below demonstrates how changing the model’s value affects the graph.
 Feel free to experiment with different model values and observe how the graph responds

 {{< tabs items="chart,code">}}